 The pick drill: Why do it?

-“Rowing is a hybrid cardio and strength exercise that builds leg, core, back, shoulder and arm strength while also building exceptional cardiovascular fitness,” says Dr. Kristin Haraldsdottir, PhD, Hydrow’s exercise physiologist.
+“Rowing is a hybrid cardio and strength exercise that builds leg, core, back, shoulder and arm strength while also building exceptional cardiovascular fitness,” says Dr. Kristin Haraldsdottir, PhD, Hydrow’s former exercise physiologist.

 However, because of the whole-body nature of Hydrow, Kristin recommends you spend a little extra time on rowing technique to get the most out of your workout.
 “You need to be able to put the different components of the rowing motion together to really get the most out of your workout and maximize those strength and cardio benefits.”